portainer/helper-reset-password/README.md

 This helper container is designed to update the password of the original administrator account of a Portainer instance.

-**Note for Portainer < 2.0**: it will only reset the password associated to the original administrator account (UserID == 1).
-If you removed this account, this helper won't be of any help.
+**Note**: it is designed to reset the password associated to the original administrator account (UserID == 1).
+If the account is removed, the helper will try to create a user named admin with UserID = 1.
+If the name admin is already taken, the helper will try to use "admin-" + a random string.

 # Usage